Your 2026 Early Years & Teacher Planners

 Connect, plan, organise.
 Meet your 2026 planners.

 With connection and community at the heart of our 2026 designs, soft tones meet organisational power.
 Our beautiful Early Years planners help build inspiration and organisation into every day.
 For our stunning Teacher Planner, we’ve partnered with Elizabeth Richards to bring you the ideal 2026 organisational sidekick.
 With 264 gold spiral-bound pages on the highest quality paper (and a stunning gift box), each A4 hardback planner includes everything you need to map out the teaching year ahead.
-For an extra organisational cherry on top, enjoy a free set of Teachables Gel Erasable Pens when you pre-order now*.
 2026, we’re ready!

 Early Years Planner